Seamless UX and HMI for Electric Vehicles —

 An array of 3 circles featuring; on the left is `Accessibility`; in the middle is `Connectedness & Compatibility`; on the right is`Ease of Use`

-We went through a series of brainstorming exercises ranging from journey maps to lotus blossoms, and ended up writing out a variety of text-based scenarios.
-After several discussions, and refining some of these scenarios, these are the directions that we agreed were both the most exciting but also the most plausible.
+My team and I took our user journey map through a series of brainstorming exercises and ended up writing out a variety of text-based concept flows.
+After several discussions, and refining some of these scenarios, this is where my concept proposal started to take shape.

 A major point of friction is moving into and out of your car.
-With Apple’s well-defined ecosystem we can introduce a seamless transition when entering or exiting the vehicle.
+As proven by Apple’s well-defined ecosystem, we can introduce a seamless handoff when entering or exiting the vehicle.

 Quick Proof